 - The promotion of Sustainable Land Management practices (www.karooforever.org.za)

 - The formal protection of unique dryland habitats through Provincial Biodiversity Stewardship Programmes or contractual means.

 - Cryptic species research achieved through novel and technological innovation.

 - Projects that support communities through e-learning, training and skills development to improve social resilience.

-• Focal areas in the Nama and Succulent Karoo, including:
+Our focal areas in the Nama and Succulent Karoo

 - Loxton, Beaufort West, Victoria West and Carnarvon